 Introduction to Linear Regression Analysis

-Linear Regression analysis is among the most widely used statistical analysis technique as it involves the study of additive and linear relationship between single and multiple variables techniques.
+Linear Regression analysis is among the most widely used statistical analysis technique as it involves the study of additive and linear relationships between single and multiple variables techniques.
 The analysis using a single variable is termed as the simple linear analysis, while with multiple variables are termed as multiple linear analysis.
 Basically, in linear regression analysis, we try to figure out the relationship of the independent and the dependent variables, and that’s why it has multiple advantages such as being simple and powerful in making better business decisions, etc.

 3 Types of Regression Analysis

 These three Regression analyses have maximum use cases in the real world; otherwise, there are more than 15 types of regression analysis.

 Given below are 3 types of regression analysis: